ChenYangyao/hipp/docs/usage/api-ref/mpi/high-level/env.rst

                     static string processor_name()

-        Query information of the library implementation: upper bound for a tag value, rank of the host process (if none, returns PROC_NULL), rank of process that has I/O facilities (possibly myrank), a boolean value indicate whether clocks are synchronized, and the name of the host machine.
+        Query information of the library implementation: upper bound for a tag value, rank of the host process (if none, returns :var:`PROC_NULL`), rank of process that has I/O facilities (possibly myrank), a boolean value indicate whether clocks are synchronized, and the name of the host machine.